ssi379/trinity/README.md

 }
 ```

-Trinity will generate a `Trinity_EmployeeRepository` class, which implements the `EmployeeRepository`.
+Trinity will generate a `TrinityEmployeeRepository` class, which implements the `EmployeeRepository`.
 See the example project on how to use Trinity.